leotrs/erdos/content/reprs/adjmatrix.md

 holds a list of space-separated integers, representing the adjacencies of every node.
 As before, assume that nodes are labeled from `0` to `n-1`.
-The lines are in ascending order of node label, e.g., the first line of the output contains the adjacencies of node `0`, the second line should contains the adjacencies of node `1`, etc.
+The lines are in ascending order of node label, e.g., the first line of the output contains the adjacencies of node `0`, the second line contains the adjacencies of node `1`, etc.

 Output the adjacency matrix of the graph.